ocornoc/lbry-comments/README.md

 * [busted](https://olivinelabs.com/busted/) (only for debug)
 * [LDoc](https://github.com/stevedonovan/LDoc) (only for documentation gen)

-LuaSQL and Busted must be installed using appropriate OPM packages or manually installed in OpenResty's tree.
+LuaSQL must be installed using appropriate OPM packages or manually installed in OpenResty's tree.
 LDoc doesn't have to be installed in the tree.
+Busted doesn't either, but you must have a Lua interpreter somewhere to run it with.

 ## Things to come